The logo of Wynncraft's main mod

 In no particular order, some of the more popular/useful wynn mods at the time of writing are:

-- Used primarily for wars, but adds several quality of life features such as consumable colours.
+• A common example of this category is Avomod, which, although used primarily for wars, also adds several quality of life features such as consumable colours.

 Installing your mods (i.e. ‘checking out’)